Little Giants: Plot

-On the day of the game, Kevin goads Danny into making an impulsive bet: If Danny wins, he gets Kevin's Chevrolet dealership; if Kevin wins, he gets Danny's gas station.
-Facing a 21-point halftime deficit, the Giants' spirits are lifted when Danny gives them a speech, inspiring them to each remember a time when they had a unique accomplishment.
+The day of the game, Kevin goads Danny into making a bet: If Danny wins, he gets Kevin's Chevrolet dealership; if Kevin wins, he gets Danny's gas station.
+Facing a 21-point halftime deficit, the Giants' spirits are lifted when Danny gives a speech, inspiring them to each remember a time when they had a unique accomplishment.
 He reassures them that they only need to beat the Cowboys one time to prove themselves.
-With this, they begin to make a big comeback with a series of outstanding and unexpected plays.
-Realizing that Junior is the main threat to the Cowboys, Mike Hammersmith orders Spike to take Junior out of the game; Spike injures Junior by spearing him with his helmet after the whistle, an act which angers even Kevin who considers it a dirty and disgusting play, and tells Hammersmith that he will not tolerate such disgraceful conduct from his players.
+With this, they begin to play better and make a comeback.
+Realizing that Junior is the main threat to the Cowboys, Mike Hammersmith orders Spike to take him out of the game; Spike injures Junior by spearing him with his helmet after the whistle.
+Kevin reprimands Mike for what happened and threatens to cut Spike from the team if such behavior continues.

-Witnessing the attack on Junior from the sidelines, an enraged Becky drops her pompoms and suits up for the game.
-She immediately makes an impact when she forces a fumble after a jarring hit on Spike.
-Other Giants make touchdowns while overcoming personal demons, such as Hanon's fear of dropping passes and making a reception, or Johnny running towards the end zone in excitement when he sees his little-seen father has rushed back from a business trip to watch him play.
+Witnessing the attack on Junior, an enraged Becky drops her pompoms and suits up for the game.
+Becky immediately makes an impact when she forces a fumble after a hit on Spike.
 In the game's closing seconds with the score tied at 21, the Giants make a goal line stand when Becky stops Spike.
-With time remaining for one final play, their offense steps back onto the field and uses a trick play Nubie calls "The Annexation of Puerto Rico," inspired by Tom Osborne's famous “fumblerooski”.
-Kevin shouts out its actual name as it occurs, shouting "Fumblerooski, Fumblerooski!"
-The play includes three different ball carriers, utilizing the hook and lateral from Zolteck, to Junior, and finally to Berman, who scores the Giants' 99 yard game-winning touchdown.
+With time remaining for one final play, their offense steps back onto the field and uses a play Nubie (a boy who is the Little Giants' assistant coach) calls "The Annexation of Puerto Rico," inspired by Tom Osborne's “fumblerooski”.
+The play includes three different ball carriers, using the hook and lateral from Zolteck, to Junior, and finally to Berman, who scores the Giants' 99 yard game-winning touchdown.

-Afterwards, Danny suggests that rather than having the Giants solely represent Urbana, they should merge with the Cowboys, so that both he and Kevin can coach the team.
+Afterwards, Danny suggests that rather than having the Giants solely represent Urbania, they should merge with the Cowboys, so that both he and Kevin can coach the team.
 Danny and Patty rekindle their childhood romance.
 He also decides not to hold Kevin to the prior bet, on the stipulation that the town water tower be changed from "Home of Kevin O'Shea" to "Home of The O'Shea Brothers," reflecting a much earlier promise that Kevin made to Danny from their childhood.